Rigidity and Tolerance in point processes: Gaussian zeroes and Ginibre eigenvalues

-It is an elementary fact that for a polynomial whose roots are $\{z_j\}_{j=1}^N$, we have, for any $1 \le k \le N$, When $a_0 \ne 0$, we equivalently have
+It is an elementary fact that for a polynomial whose roots are $\{z_j\}_{j=1}^N$, we have for any $1 \le k \le N$, When $b_0 \ne 0$, we equivalently have

-This kind of result is broadly referred to as Vieta's formula.
-For entire function, such results do not hold in general; for example it may not be possible to provide any reasonable interpretation to the function of the zeroes appearing on the right hand side of (\ref{v2}).
+This kind of result is referred to as Vieta's formula.
+For entire functions, it is not clear in general how to relate the coefficients to the zeroes of the function; for example it may not be possible to provide any reasonable interpretation to the function of the zeroes appearing on the right hand side of (\ref{v2}).

 The quantity on the right hand side of (\ref{v1}) is the elementary symmetric function of order $k$ in the variables $z_1,\cdots,z_N$, denoted by $e_k(z_1,\cdots,z_N)$.
-If we introduce the power sum $\beta_k=\sum_{j=1}^Nz_j^k$, then it is known that for each $k$ we have where $P_k$ is a homogeneous symmetric polynomial of degree $k$ in the variables $(\beta_1,\cdots,\beta_k)$.
+If we introduce the power sum $\beta_k=\sum_{j=1}^Nz_j^k$, then it is known from Newton's identities that for each $k$ we have where $P_k$ is a homogeneous symmetric polynomial of degree $k$ in the variables $(\beta_1,\cdots,\beta_k)$.
 The polynomial $P_k$ is called the Newton polynomial of degree $k$, and it is known that the coefficients of $P_k$ depend only on $k$ and do not depend on $n$ (refer \cite{Sta}, chapter 7).